 If you are new to open source, a good place to learn more about how open source software communities work is to read about it on Wikipedia.

 Ready to Participate?

-The Admins Team is responsible for governance, overall coordination and all the rest that falls between the cracks .
-The group was previously known as TAG (Tiki Admin Group)
+The Tiki Admin Group is responsible for governance, overall coordination and all the rest including whatever that might fall between the cracks .

 - Marc Laporte

 - Rick Sapir (ricks99) - User Interface, marketing, Tiki for

 - Xavier de Pedro - teacher, researcher and a bit of architect